lstbob/nvim-cfg/README.md

 time of posting 0.11.3)

 1. Prerequisites
-    1.1.
-Neovim app image is needed since installation through apt on bookworm will default to a version 0.7* which does not support some lua script features.
-Find the latest stable release from the official [release page](https://github.com/neovim/neovim/releases) for nvim .
+    1. Neovim app image is needed since installation through apt on bookworm will default to a version 0.7* which does not support some lua script features.
+Find the latest stable release
-    1.2.
-After download give the nvim.appimage file executable permissions with:
+    1. After download give the nvim.appimage file executable permissions with:
     <code>chmod u+x <path to downloaded file> </code>
-    1.3.
-Move the nvim.appimage file to PATH :
+    1. Move the nvim.appimage file to PATH :
     <code>mv <path to downloaded file> /usr/local/bin/nvim</code>
-    1.4.
-Install the .NET sdk and runtime (for Debian 12 must be .9 or above).
-Follow instructions from the Debian [installation page](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian?tabs=dotnet9)
-    or run the following commands:
-    download the deb package and depackage it
+    1. Install the .NET sdk and runtime (for Debian 12 must be .9 or above).
+Follow instructions from the Debian [installation page](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian?tabs=dotnet9) or run the following commands: download the deb package and depackage it